 To chill or not to chill

-One of the highlights of these cookies is that you totally don’t have to chill the dough for them to look and taste amazing.
+No Chill – One of the highlights of these cookies is that you totally don’t have to chill the dough for them to look and taste amazing.
 If you want to just go ahead and scoop the dough right away, the texture and flavor will be absolutely delicious!

 Two overhead images; on the left a woman's hands are grabbing a white cup of coffee and a cookie on a white and black plate placed on a speckled gray table next to another cup of coffee, Chemex, tray of coffee cookies, and dark green linen.
 On the right, rows of cookies with one cookie that has a bite taken out of it.

-Storing & freezing
+Storing & freezing the cookies

-Once the coffee cookies are completely cooled, store them in an airtight container for up to 3-4 days.
+Once the cookies are completely cooled, store them in an airtight container for up to 3-4 days.
 After 3-4 days, they will start to lose their chew.
 If you need them to last a little longer, you can always freeze them!

-To freeze the cookies, just place them in a single layer in an airtight container.
+To freeze the cookies, place them in a single layer in an airtight container.
 Place a piece of parchment paper in-between each layer of cookies so they don’t stick.
 Finish off with a piece of parchment paper to help protect them from freezer burn.
 Freeze the cookies for up to 2 months.
 Let them defrost uncovered at room temperature for 30-60 minutes before serving.

 Add-ins